Mother’s Day Gift Guide 2026

 Copeland also shared numerous stories about the evolving political leanings of Scarsdale residents, name changes among Jewish families, the Holly Ball controversy at Scarsdale Golf Club that made the front page of The New York Times, and even a dispute over a crèche in Boniface Circle that deadlocked the Supreme Court in a 4-4 vote.

-A gifted storyteller, Copeland spent a year researching original sources to uncover rich details about Jewish life in our Village in a Park.
-He plans to deliver the talk again soon, and it is well worth attending.
+A gifted storyteller, as well as a musician, former teacher and attorney, Copeland spent a year researching original sources to uncover rich details about Jewish life in our Village in a Park.
+The talk was recorded and you can watch it here.

 Tarrytown Lighthouse Reopens to Visitors